-The National Temperance Society and Publishing House was founded at the end of the Civil War in 1865.
-During its first 60 years it published over a billion pages of literature in support of temperance.
+The National Temperance Society and Publishing House was founded in 1865.
+It was at the end of the Civil War.
+During its first 60 years it published over a billion pages in support of temperance.

 Its three monthly magazines had a combined circulation of about 600,000.
 The National Temperance Advocate was for adults.
 The Youth’s Temperance Banner was for adolescents.
 Finally, The Water Lily was for children.

 The Society also published over 2,000 books and pamphlets.
 This was in addition to textbooks, posters and flyers.
 They tended to be religious in nature.